Linglong Tire: Controversies

 In 2009, Linglong Tire attracted controversy when a test carried out by Consumer Reports showed that the tires required an extra 22 feet to stop at a speed of 50 mph compared to the best tires they tested, scoring the worst out of all tires tested, but has since improved and ranked no.1 among five Chinese tire makers in 2017.

 A lawsuit was filed against Linglong Tire in October 2009, when a Florida-based tire firm claimed that Linglong Tire stole some of their proprietary tire designs.
 A court in Virginia ruled against Linglong Tire on all counts in July 2010, ordering them to pay 26 million United States dollars to the Florida-based firm.
 Linglong Tire appealed, but the initial decision was upheld in June 2012.
 An attorney for the Florida-based firm said that following the decision, Linglong Tire failed to pay any of the damages, and in October 2012, the content of Linglong Tire's booth at SEMA, an industry event, was seized as a result.

 In November 2021, Vietnamese migrant workers constructing a Linglong Tire factory in Zrenjanin, Serbia alleged that accommodations provided to them by Linglong Tire lacked heating, hot water, and electricity.
 It was later confirmed that Linglong Tire never hired Vietnamese workers and that they were employed by the contractor Tianjin Electric Power Construction Company (TEPC).
 Serbian journalists and activists have also accused Linglong Tire of failing to pay the workers, seizing their passports, and removing workers who spoke to the media.
 Linglong Tire responded by issuing a press release, explaining that TEPC had held the passports to process the workers’ visas and work permits, that the workers had been paid regularly and showing the photos of signed pay slips.
 The Serbian government, headed by President Aleksandar Vucic, has responded by emphasizing the importance of the 900 million dollar project, claimed that living conditions were "not good but they're improving", and denouncing criticisms from Viola von Cramon, a Member of the European Parliament, as "another attempt to satanize" Serbia.
 Additionally, pro-government media in Serbia has broadcast interviews in which some of the Vietnamese workers praised their living conditions.
 The separate investigations of TEPC business and employee practices by the local law enforcement agencies, labor directorate, Embassy of Vietnam and Linglong Tire showed no human rights abuses, withholding of passports or pay.
+In December 2025, the U.S. Customs and Border Protection blocked imports of Linglong Tire products made in Serbia, citing forced labor concerns.